 The Shropshire Hills in the Palm of our Hand

 Here at The School House B&B we’re perfectly located to enjoy some of the best countryside in Shropshire.
-We’re within the Shropshire Hills Area of Outstanding Natural Beauty, which is 60 years old this year.
+We’re within the Shropshire Hills National Landscape, which is 60 years old this year.
 It’s just half an hour from us to the Stiperstones and the Long Mynd, with plenty of other great hills to explore in between.
-You might even say that we've got the Shropshire Hills in the palm of our hand…
+You might even say that we've got the Shropshire Hills in the palm of our hand.

 We often have guests to stay who want to know more about the surrounding hills.
 They may have heard about the Long Mynd or the Stiperstones, but they’re not quite sure where they are.
 That’s when we use our handy (if you’ll pardon the pun) trick to explaining the layout of the Shropshire Hills.